-- What is a Facelift?
+- What is a facelift?

-- What are the pros and cons of a Facelift?
+- What are the pros and cons of a facelift?

-- Who makes a good Facelift candidate?
+- Who makes a good facelift candidate?

 - Can I improve my face and neck without having surgery?

-- What surgeries can you combine with a Facelift procedure in Boston?
+- What surgeries can you combine with a facelift procedure in Boston?

-- How long does recovery take?
+- How long does facelift recovery take?

-What is a Facelift?
+What is a facelift?

-We all mature at different rates but one of the first places we notice the signs of aging is on our face.
+We all mature at different rates, but one of the first places we notice the signs of aging is on our face.
 Often, as we enter our forties, creases around our mouth deepen, the skin on our cheeks loosens and sagging jowls appear beneath our jawline.

 New surgical techniques in Boston mean the “wind-tunnel” facelift of the past has had a facelift of its own.
-Now, patients can choose from various types of facelifts and select a facelift procedure in Boston that is designed to achieve a youthful and more natural-looking appearance.
+Now, patients can choose from various types of facelifts and choose one that is designed to achieve a youthful and more natural-looking appearance.

-What are the pros and cons of a Facelift?
+What are the pros and cons of a facelift?

 - Facelifts can be very effective at improving signs of aging for both men and women.